beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Operations & Waits.md

 As long as you have one of these in an `UncookedOnly` module of your application, you should be able to expose your own operations as BP nodes (this is compatible with Multiplayer PIE mode).
 ## Writing Hooks...
 ... and other `FBeamOperationHandle` returning functions.

-A lot of our SDK allows you to extend it by adding last-mile code into operations that we run.
-The way this works is typically:

-// TODO: Turn this into a canvas/image
+These are the various callback flavors that we expose so you can customize your experience with our SDK.
+In other words:

+> If you ever see a Delegate or Virtual Function that you can implement that returns one or more `FBeamOperationHandle`, you need to create operations and return their handles so that we can wait on your code before we proceed with ours.

+Here are the flavors:

+1. **Delayed Operation**: Its basically a simple parameterless callback that returns a `FBeamOperationHandle` our SDK should wait for.
+	1. See our various `UBeamRuntime::LoginGuest` functions for an example on how to use these in your own code.
-1. You subscribe to an `FDelayedOperation`, one of the various  `DEFINE_BEAM_OPERATION_HOOK` hooks or implement a virtual function that returns a `FBeamOperationHandle` in one of our SDK's base classes such as `UBeamRuntimeSubsystem`.
+2. **Runtime Subsystem Implementation**: Implementations of virtual functions in one of our SDK's base classes such as `UBeamRuntimeSubsystem`.
-	1. These are typically an array so you can have multiple hooks added there.
-	2. We don't use Hooks ourselves.
-This distinction is so that if a hook fails, you don't have to waste time figuring out if its an issue in the SDK or your code.
+	1. This is for when you wish to make a system that ties into the Beamable life-cycle like our own systems do.
+	2. This is rarely needed, but... in custom enough use-cases, its likely to be the best way to accomplish your goals.
+3. **Hooks:**  Hook into one of the various  `DEFINE_BEAM_OPERATION_HOOK` hooks.
+	1. We don't use Hooks ourselves IN ANY CIRCUNSTANCES and leave these as "game-maker-only extensions".
+	2. You can search for `DEFINE_BEAM_OPERATION_HOOK` and find some usages of the macro to better understand these.

+### Beam Operation Hooks
+**Hooks** have some more context that you should know about how to use them:

-2. You call some Operation we expose in our SDK.
+1. You call some Operation we expose in our SDK.
 That Operation does a bunch of things and triggers the hooks at some well-known point during their execution.
 	1. Since you have the source code, you can look into these functions and see the exact semantics of the trigger but we do try and keep these documented in call-site comments.
-3. Triggering the hooks mean:
+2. Triggering the hooks mean:
 	1. The returned `FBeamOperationHandles` from the hooks are fed into  `UBeamRequestTracker::WaitAll`.
 	2. Our operation will wait for all your hooks to complete; successfully or otherwise.
-	3. If your registered operations fail, we'll log out the errors that exist inside that operation and let you know clearly the problem happened in your code.
+	3. If your registered operations fail, we'll log out the errors that exist inside that operation and let you know clearly the problem happened in the operation you provided to the hook.
 	4. If your operations succeeded, we'll continue with our own operation and eventually trigger that as a success.
 	5. The semantics of what happens in case of a failure change from hook to hook, but... for the most part, we'll fail our own operation if any hooks fail.